TIFF Tribute Awards

 The TIFF Tribute Awards are an annual award, presented by the Toronto International Film Festival to honour distinguished achievements in filmmaking.

 Unlike the festival's regular awards, which are presented based on audience or jury voting during the festival, the TIFF Tribute Awards are presented to people or organizations selected by the board and announced in advance of the festival.
 Recipients are selected from among the cast and crew of the films in that year's festival lineup.
+Until 2022, the awards were presented as being for their work on that specific film in the program — however, as the 2023 Toronto International Film Festival coincided with the 2023 SAG-AFTRA strike, under which actors were not permitted to accept awards for their performances but could still accept lifetime achievement awards, that year's awards were presented for general career achievements rather than particular works, with the awards later reverting back to being presented for the individual films again.

 The awards were presented for the first time at the 2019 Toronto International Film Festival.
 They are organized in part as a fundraiser, with proceeds from audience ticket sales used to help fund various TIFF programs and initiatives.

 At both the 2020 Toronto International Film Festival and the 2021 Toronto International Film Festival, due to the COVID-19 pandemic in Canada the Tribute Awards were conducted as partially prerecorded television broadcasts rather than live gala ceremonies.
 The presentations were broadcast by CTV Television Network, and hosted by Tyrone Edwards and Chloe Wilde of CTV's eTalk, and also featured the announcement of the finalists and winners for the People's Choice Award.
 With the 2022 Toronto International Film Festival returning to in-person screenings, the 2022 Tribute Awards were not televised; with the 2022 ceremony scheduled for early in the festival run rather than the conclusion, it also did not include People's Choice announcements.